dirkgroenen/SVGMagic/README.md

 ----------
 ## 3.0.0 (unreleased)

+### Client:
     New features:
         - SVGMagic can now return usefull debug information while replacing SVG images.
-        - Fully rewrite of the server script.
-The server will now provide much more information about the convert process.

     New options:
         - debug: Show usefull debug information in the console

     Documentation:
         - Added changelog to the bottom of the README

+### Server:
+    New features:
+        - Fully rewrite of the server script.
+The server will now provide much more information about the convert process.

 ## 2.4.0 (2014-08-01)